MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/build-a-custom-iis-server.md

 ## Review of the Default Module Configuration

 The main server configuration is contained in the applicationHost.config file, located in the IIS configuration directory `%windir%\system32\inetsrv\config\`.
-We look at the following configuration contained in the &lt;system.webServer&gt; section group:
+We look at the following configuration contained in the `<system.webServer>` section group:

-`&lt;globalModules&gt;` section.
+`<globalModules>` section.
 This server-level section contains the list of modules loaded by the server worker process, and the associated native DLLs that implement their functionality.

-`&lt;modules&gt;` section.
+`<modules>` section.
 This application-level section contains the list of modules enabled for a particular application.
 This section serves to select the subset of loaded modules that should be active in an application, and also to load additional application level modules.

-`&lt;handlers&gt;` section.
+`<handlers>` section.
 This URL-level section contains the handler mappings that the server uses to map incoming requests to a particular module that will process it.
 This is similar to the IIS 6.0 scriptmaps or ASP.NET, and serves a unified mapping of requests to both native and managed content type handlers.

 The full description of all IIS modules is available in the [IIS 7.0 and Above Modules Overview.](../introduction-to-iis/iis-modules-overview.md)